 Glycol based brake fluids are all hygroscopic which means they absorb water.
 Even though the braking system is a sealed system, moisture will find a way into the system over time through plastic and seals.
 This means that brake fluid needs to be replaced regularly.
 See your owner’s manual for the proper interval and be sure to follow it.
 Excess moisture in your braking system over time can damage expensive components and even become dangerous.

-You should also check your brake fluid level checked regularly or confirm that your auto service provider has checked it for you.
+You should also get your brake fluid level checked regularly or confirm that your auto service provider has checked it for you.
 The brake fluid reservoir location can be found in your owner’s manual along with the proper type of fluid that should be used.
 This can also be found on the reservoir cap itself.
 Only use new unopened brake fluid containers.
 Opened brake fluid that has been sitting in its container will also absorb water and quickly degrade.

 instaMek checks for brake fluid leaks and inspects brake fluid level on all service packages to take care of this for you.
 We use the correct brake fluid specified by your owners manual, but if you would like to upgrade from DOT 3 to DOT 4, or even to DOT 5.1 (typically performance vehicles only) during a brake flush, just let us know.